masterofobzene/ShellCommand/README.md

 1. Run "uninstall.bat"
 2. Optionally remove the "ShellCommand" folder inside `%APPDATA%`.

-   Warning, doing this will remove all your "configuration" so reinstall will be done from ground up again.
+   Warning, doing this will remove all your "configuration"

 ## Customization